HackenAI (HAI) Reaches Market Cap of $344,985.28

-HackenAI (HAI) traded flat against the dollar during the 1 day period ending at 17:00 PM Eastern on May 7th.
-HackenAI has a total market cap of $344,985.28 and approximately $42,302.00 worth of HackenAI was traded on exchanges in the last 24 hours.
-In the last week, HackenAI has traded flat against the dollar.
-One HackenAI coin can currently be purchased for about $0.0075 or 0.00000082 BTC on cryptocurrency exchanges.
+HackenAI (HAI) traded flat against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on May 12th.
+HackenAI has a total market cap of $344,985.28 and $42,302.00 worth of HackenAI was traded on exchanges in the last day.
+One HackenAI coin can now be purchased for about $0.0075 or 0.00000082 BTC on major cryptocurrency exchanges.
+Over the last week, HackenAI has traded flat against the dollar.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.